zhaw-iwi/re-friend-tracker/README.md

 This is a sample application used in ZHAW Requirements Engineering course.

-This is an example application using <a href="https://github.com/mosazhaw/path">Path Application Framework</a>.
+Built with <a href="https://github.com/mosazhaw/path">Path Application Framework</a>.